SergioNavadijo/entrena_strength/content/project/thebook.md

 This book is for any coach, gymnast, physiotherapist, or parent interested in knowing why and how gymnasts should strength train.

 While I am still in the middle of it and it doesn't have a release date yet, you will know when it's out.
+Please stay patient until then!